 Trainers with a participant during a Knowledge Co-Creation Program.
-JICA's Knowledge Co-Creation programs is a form of Technical Cooperation which entails visit to Japan.
-VOLUNTEERS CREATING LASTING VALUES Japan Overseas Cooperation Volunteer (JOCV) and Senior Volunteer (SV) JICA's volunteer will advance international cooperation through the sharing of knowledge and experience, and work to build a more peaceful and prosperous world as a bridge between the people of India and Japan.
+JICA's Knowledge Co-Creation programs is a form of Technical Cooperation which shares Japan's experiences.
+17 VOLUNTEERS CREATING LASTING VALUES Japan Overseas Cooperation Volunteer (JOCV) and Senior Volunteer (SV) JICA's volunteer will advance international cooperation through the sharing of knowledge and experience, and work to build a more peaceful and prosperous world as a bridge between the people of India and Japan.